RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 # Project Overview  <a name="overview-main"></a>

 ### Business Problem <a name="overview-business-problem"></a>
-Clique Bait has established the e-commerce channel dive months ago.
+Clique Bait has established the e-commerce channel five months ago.
 The management team wants to establish a view on the online store performance and identify the areas for improvement so they achieve faster business growth.

 ### Actions <a name="overview-actions"></a>
 I first compiled the necessary data from five datasets that provided the customer data, page visits and campaigns information.